 *Conditions apply to the FREE 15 minute consultation

 Smiles changed with Porcelain Veneers

 Where teeth are discoloured or weakened due to acid erosion, multiple fillings, root treatments, trauma etc porcelain veneers can be provided to give an even white smile as well as strengthen the remaining tooth structure.
 Porcelain veneers are thin porcelain shells modelled by a technician to match skin tone as well as other teeth and give a natural finish that cannot be stained by daily food intake, red wine etc.

-Porcelain veneers can also be used to mask mildly crooked teeth giving you an instant new smile as opposed to months in braces if teeth are straightened orthodontically.
-However there are instances where orthodontics may be the better more conservative solution and our recommendations for local orthodontists will be given so that you can make a more informed choice of the treatment that best suits your needs.
+Porcelain veneers can also be used to mask mildly crooked teeth giving you an instant new smile as opposed to months in braces when teeth are straightened orthodontically.
+However there are instances where orthodontics may be the better, more conservative solution and we will discuss with you so that you can make a more informed choice of the treatment that best suits your needs.

 Smiles changed with Composite Resin